kylestyle92/Plugin/readme.txt

 == Frequently Asked Questions ==
 Q:My locations show no images on my site.

 	A: Did you make sure that you set a \'Featured Image\' when you wrote the location\'s article.
 If not, just click any title to be brought to the article.
 At the top, in your dashboard, you should be able to see an \'edit post\' button.
 Clicking this option will allow you to return to editing the article.
 Scroll to the bottom, and to the right you can see the option to add a featured image.

+Q: None of my links to the custom post are working?

+	A: In the WP dashboard navigate to Settings\Permalinks, Do not make any changes, simply hit save changes and your links should be fixed.

 == Changelog ==
 Version 0.5 (Testing version): August 6th, 2015